nextcloud/documentation/admin_manual/installation/installation_windows.rst

 Windows 7 and Windows Server 2008
 ---------------------------------

+.. note:: While ownCloud will run in any standard PHP environment,
+          including IIS or Apache on Windows, there are known issues.
+          For the basic sync and share capabilities of ownCloud, Windows web servers (Apache and IIS) will function properly.
+However, as apps like external storage are added, particularly SMB mounts, and non-english characters are used in filenames, some of the known Windows and IIS/Apache challenges start to appear as bugs.
+For this reason, while ownCloud server will run on Windows, is not recommended at this time.

-.. note:: You must move the data directory outside of your public root (See advanced install settings)
+.. note:: You must move the data directory outside of your public root (See
+          advanced install settings)

 This section describes how to install ownCloud on Windows with :abbr:`IIS (Internet Information Services)`.